preciofishbone/OmniaDocsG2/blocks/community-rollup/index.rst

 Display
 --------
-Here ypu can select List View or Card View.
+Here you can select List View or Card View.

 .. image:: community-rollup-settings-display.png